General advice on identifying scam websites:

 Any invoice charging VAT must legally have the VAT registration number clearly shown on the invoice for the company that is charging the VAT to the customer.
 Otherwise either 1) its not a proper or legal invoice or 2) they are committing VAT fraud of some sort.

-Assuming the search returns a company, you need to check this company out to ensure they are the same people you are buying from.
+Assuming the search returns a company, you should then check this company out to ensure they are the same people you are buying from.
 Look them up on google, If they have a different website to the one you have been on, call the number on this different website and ask them if the invoice you have is genuine or not.

 This has been a sure fire way to catch out all recent scam websites that have been in operation in the UK.
 As they are not registered companies and as they are not registered for VAT, they will not be able to provide genuine company.
 This may appear onerous however this is the only 100% sure fire way we can suggest to catch these scammers out at this time.
 Please bear in mind the scammers are evolving their tactics all the time.